 What is a Ganzfeld effect?
-The Ganzfeld (German for “complete/full field”) effect happens when the sensory system is steadily overloaded with a uniform signal.
-For example, a uniform, steady and all-encompassing soft light to the eyes will cause a “loss of vision", as there are no visual features present for the brain to interpret in a meaningful way.
+The Ganzfeld (German for "complete/full field") effect happens when the sensory system is steadily overloaded with a uniform signal.
+For example, a uniform, steady and all-encompassing soft light to the eyes will cause a "loss of vision", as there are no visual features present for the brain to interpret in a meaningful way.
 When the condition persists while the brain keeps on trying to manage the situation, hallucinatory images can appear.

 The Ganzfeld is interesting because it is a simple, yet effective tool which provides a mild form of sensory deprivation.
-And sensory deprivation is interesting because the effects include hallucinations, relaxation and time distortion – it’s like turning on the screen saver in your brains.
+The effects of sensory deprivation include hallucinations, relaxation and time distortion - it's like turning on the screen saver in your brains.

 Mild sensory deprivation through the Ganzfeld effect gives mild effects.
 The sensory deprivation effect can be deepened, but be advised that for prolonged total sensory deprivation there will also be some adverse effects, for example loss of identity, apathy and depression.

-Anyway, to enhance the effect, the basic idea is to extend the Ganzfeld idea to other senses than vision.
-For example, you can use earphones with white noise sound for hearing, thick gloves on hands to prevent touch sensations, and so on.
+To enhance the effect, the basic idea is to extend the Ganzfeld idea to other senses than vision.
+For example, you can use earphones with white noise sound to prevent hearing any structure, wear thick gloves on hands to prevent touch sensations, and so on.
 In such a multimodal Ganzfeld (MMGF), dreamlike, pseudo-hallucinatory images are frequently induced.

 While trying out the Ganzfeld with a big blank wall in a darkened room, for a short period of time I saw myself in a snowy parking lot.
 After that I saw as if I was sitting on the ground at street level and people were walking by - I could see legs of people walking by.